Scholarships and Assistance

 Attn: Mark Papich, Director of Strategic Development and Alumni Relations.

-Applications will be accepted beginning May 1, 2020, and must be delivered to Antonian or postmarked by May 31, 2020.
-Awards will be announced by June 15, 2020.
+Applications will be accepted beginning May 1st of the current academic year, and must be delivered to Antonian or postmarked by May 31st of the current academic year.
+Awards will be announced by June of the current academic year.

 * At the discretion of the Antonian Alumni Association, the award amounts will be reviewed and adjusted for any given year prior to that year’s application process. *